NecsusECS/Necsus/README.md

 1. Save callback: The system is executed anytime the 'Save' directive is invoked.
 Systems opt in to this phase by adding the `saveSys` pragma.
 For these systems, the return type of the system is used as the value being saved.
 More on this below.
+2. Restore callback: The system is executed anytime the `Restore` directive is invoked.
+Systems opt in to this phase with the `restoreSys` pragma.
+It is expected that the first parameter of these systems is not a directive, but is instead the value being decoded.

 ```nim
 import necsus